 #9.
 Keep your gas tank at least half full

 If officials call for an evacuation, you’re going to want to leave immediately—not have to stop for gas along with everyone else.
 Don’t let your gas gauge dip below the halfway mark just to be safe.

-Check your home insurance policy to make sure it’s still valid and ensure that you understand what is covered.
-Most standard policies cover damage caused by flying debris, falling trees and high winds, but many don’t cover flooding—a major problem during hurricanes.
-You might want to consider purchasing flood insurance if you live in a hurricane-prone region.
+Check your home insurance policy to make sure it’s still valid and that you understand what is covered.
+Most standard policies cover damage caused by flying debris, falling trees, and high winds, but many don’t cover flooding—a major problem during hurricanes.
+Consider purchasing flood insurance if you live in a hurricane-prone region.

 You may also like: How weather has shaped human history2018 All rights reserved.